Program, Course, and Class Preparation

 Release of Unused Seats

-The release of unused seats in sections from which students (for example, Open Studies students) have initially been excluded is done at the departmental/college level at a time of your choosing.
-(Process under review.
-Any changes will be communicated.)
+The release of unused seats in sections from which students (for example, Open Studies students) have initially been excluded is done at the departmental/college level at a time decided on by the College.

 The following are the steps to change particular student groups from Include/Exclude (I/E).
 The example of Open Studies will be used: